ralzq01/machine-learning/README.md

 ## About This Repo

-This repo is showing basic machine learning techniques
+This repo is showing basic machine learning demos

 Under this repo, you can find: